 Skin Preparation Products

 Where active acne is present or skin is congested, your treating doctor may prescribe a topical Tretinoin acid (ReTrieve 0.05%) to speed up cellular turnover, which clears and prevents the formation of new pimples and blackheads whilst shedding aged or damaged skin, giving the effect of lightening and smoothing the skin.

 For sun exposed or darker skin types, your doctor is likely to prescribe a melanin suppressing cream such as Kligman’s, which reduces the risks of hyper-pigmentation and enables laser settings to be higher.

 If you are having laser treatment near the lip area and have been exposed to cold sores, anti viral medication will also be prescribed pre and post treatment to prevent an outbreak.

 Once acne scar tissue has been refined, your complexion and skin tone can be further enhanced and maintained with dermal therapies such as IPL photo-rejuvenation (to remove residual redness or brown spots), non-ablative laser for texture and firming, chemical peels, Dermapen, home roller needling, microdermabrasion and clinic strength home-care products.

-All these procedures and products are available at Academy Laser Clinics or our co-located sister clinics.
+All these procedures and products are available at Academy Face and Body or our co-located sister clinics.

 Whilst acne scars and other scar removal treatments generally require a multi-method approach and more than one session, the results for nearly all patients can be extremely good if you complete the recommended treatment program … especially on the face, which has an amazing ability to regenerate skin.